 Palazzo San Domenico

 (There is another museum devoted to whistles, the Museo dei Cuchi in Cesuna di Roana near Vicenza.
 Cuchi is just a variation on the word for whistle.)

-By the way, you can click any of the pictures above to see them bigger.
-If you want.
+By the way, you can click any of the smaller pictures above to see them bigger.
+If you want, of course.